Final check

 - I confirm that the supporting material submitted with this application is my own work or the work of the artists named in this application.

-- I give the Department of Local Government, Sport and Cultural Industries a license to reproduce and communicate the supporting material submitted with my application for the purposes of assessment and confirm that I have obtained all copyright and
+- I give the department a licence to reproduce and communicate the supporting material submitted with my application for the purposes of assessment, and confirm that I have obtained all copyright and intellectual permissions as required to do so.

 - I am not seeking funding for work that will be submitted for academic assessment.

-- I have read and understood the section on Privacy and Freedom of Information and accept the terms.
+- I have read and understood the section on privacy and freedom of information and accept the terms.

-- I am aware that the Department of Local Government, Sport and Cultural Industries reserves the right to require me to provide evidence to verify that a current Working with Children Assessment Notice is held by all relevant personnel where the activity
+- I am aware that the department reserves the right to require me to provide evidence to verify that a current Working with Children Assessment Notice is held by all relevant personnel where the activity involves working with people under the age of

-All statements in this application are true to the best of my knowledge.
+- All statements in this application are true to the best of my knowledge.

 Media contact consent